 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-A.C. & C 1/8 GR is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under ASA - caffeine - codeine.
+A.C. & C 1/8 GR is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.